 We have a proven track record of fighting hard for our clients and successfully negotiating or litigating equal pay disputes.

-We will agree our fixed fee with you upfront before any work starts, and once we have provided you with a written quote for the agreed work, that price will not change.
+We will agree our fixed fee with you upfront before any work starts, and once we have provided you with a written quote for the agreed work, that price will not change unless the original information we are given is shown to be incorrect or circumstances change.

 For employment legal advice call our Employment Lawyers on 03306069589 or contact us online and we will call you.